onshape-public/go-client/onshape/docs/BTParameterSpecReference2789AllOf.md

 `func (o *BTParameterSpecReference2789AllOf) HasDefaultPurpose() bool`

 HasDefaultPurpose returns a boolean if a field has been set.

+### GetLibraryDefinitionId

+`func (o *BTParameterSpecReference2789AllOf) GetLibraryDefinitionId() string`

+GetLibraryDefinitionId returns the LibraryDefinitionId field if non-nil, zero value otherwise.

+### GetLibraryDefinitionIdOk

+`func (o *BTParameterSpecReference2789AllOf) GetLibraryDefinitionIdOk() (*string, bool)`

+GetLibraryDefinitionIdOk returns a tuple with the LibraryDefinitionId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLibraryDefinitionId

+`func (o *BTParameterSpecReference2789AllOf) SetLibraryDefinitionId(v string)`

+SetLibraryDefinitionId sets LibraryDefinitionId field to given value.

+### HasLibraryDefinitionId

+`func (o *BTParameterSpecReference2789AllOf) HasLibraryDefinitionId() bool`

+HasLibraryDefinitionId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)